fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 ### Setup the main module

-In this step, we will setup the main module to create the **world** map.
+In this step, we will setup the main module to create the **World Map**.
 The code is given below:

 ```